cypress-io/cypress-docker-images/factory/README.md

 If you run across a combination that should reasonably work, but doesn't, log an issue and we will take a look at supporting it.

-Additionally this docker image and containers generated from it are intended for test use only, and are not intended for use hosting services in a production environment.
+Additionally this docker image and containers generated from it are intended for test use only, and are not intended for hosting services in a production environment.